lakshayrastogi/Crunchbase-assignment/README.md

 - Regularization and scaling in order to reduce rfe and model fit time
 - Add features from investments (average investment per round, number of investors)
 - Try to tune/improve the model by running iterative comparison tests (using AUC?)
+- split into train, validation and test instead of just train and test
 - Clean the code!!